DavidVFitzGerald/flood-prediction-model/README.md

 3. To test the app, open the URL and go to the docs as shown below.
     ![app_launched_via_container](images/app_launched_via_container.png)

-4. Click on the predict app and try it outby providing the following list as input value:
+4. Click on the predict app and try it out by providing the following list as input value:

     ```
     [7, 5, 8, 4, 8, 4, 8, 4, 3, 7, 3, 5, 7, 4, 7, 2, 3, 6, 7, 2]
     ```
     ![app_input_value](images/app_input_value.png)

-5. You should get the following response:
+5. Click on the Execute button.
+You should get the following response:
     ![app_response](images/app_response.png)